Pretty-SFOS/opal/README.md

         libs/opal-translations
         libs/opal-docs

+8. Add proper attribution where required, e.g. to your About page.
+Opal modules provide QML elements that can be used directly in [Opal.About](#module-about).

 After the initial setup you can easily add additional modules by simply extracting QML sources, docs, and translations to the respective directories.